-The accompanying financial statements include all funds and accounts of the Supervisor of Elections office, but are not a complete presentation of the County as a whole.
-The accompanying financial statements are special purpose financial statements because they were prepared for the purpose of complying with Section 218.39, Florida Statutes, and Section 10.557(3), Rules of the Auditor General-Local Governmental Entity Audits.
+The accompanying financial statements include all funds and accounts of the Supervisor of Elections office, but are not intended to be a complete presentation of the County as a whole.
+Except for this matter, they are otherwise in conformity with accounting principles generally accepted in the United States of America (GAAP).
+The accompanying financial statements were prepared for the purpose of complying with Section 218.39, Florida Statutes, and Section 10.557(4), Rules of the Auditor General-Local Governmental Entity Audits.